 Going the Extra Mile

-TAT: What’s your favorite music and sports team?
+TAT: What is your favorite sports team?

 TAT: How do you support or promote TAT?

 Lyn: When my daughters and I started TAT, we had absolutely no money and knew no one in the trucking industry, except for one man in my Sunday School class.
 I used my money to fund TAT … the first wallet cards, posters, brochures, and the first salary ever paid at TAT staff member.
 Additionally, in the beginning, when we’d get requests for materials, my husband made almost daily runs to the post office to do mailings for me.
 From TAT’s inception, I’ve used and donated my public relations skills, expertise and time to provide a number of services for TAT, including a lot of writing, so no money would have to be spent for that, and I’ve made, and continue to make, many presentations for TAT.
 And wherever I go – including when I’m on an airplane, volunteering at an organization or just chatting with people – whenever there is opportunity, I tell people about TAT and the incredible work the trucking industry is doing to stop human trafficking.

 TAT: Why do you feel it is important to support/promote TAT?